thein3rovert/MediFlow/DOCUMENTATION.md

 ### Project Name: Medicine Tracker (Mediflow)

 ### Purpose
-The Medicine Tracker project is designed to streamline the management of pharmaceutical inventories by providing a comprehensive solution for tracking medicines.
+The Medicine Tracker project is designed to streamline the management of medicine inventories by providing a comprehensive solution for tracking medicines.
 It aims to simplify the process of adding, updating, retrieving, and deleting medicine records, ensuring efficient inventory management for pharmacies and healthcare providers.
 ### Approach and Strategy for Tackling the Challenge
 To effectively address this challenge, I began by thoroughly reviewing the project README file.
 This step was crucial in ensuring a comprehensive understanding of the tasks at hand before proceeding with the implementation.
 It provided a solid foundation for the work ahead.